 So these are a couple of eCommerce email examples you will use your email templates for.

 However, these emails will have different timings and different purposes for sending.

 Moreover, the eCommerce email templates will function across your email ecosystem and help you build the foundation you need.

 Once you have everything set in place, you can start to evolve and tweak your templates as time passes.
 Now, let’s get to the most crucial part and understand the three revenue-driving eCommerce email templates in detail.

 As mentioned in the beginning, we will discuss three types of email templates that yield results, and we also use them at MKTG Rhythm.

 These are the emails templates that work for us:

 - Plain Text Template

 Everything template is based on HTML emails.
 HTML emails contain graphical elements like compelling buttons, attractive images, videos, text formatting, and whatnot.
 In other words, we can say that HTML emails are anything but plain.

-If you want to learn more about HTML emails first, check out this blog, we wrote earlier.
+If you want to learn more about HTML emails, check out this blog we wrote earlier.